Not a snowbird? Maybe it’s time to warm up to the bright lights and excitement of Wisconsin casinos.

-Wisconsin's largest gaming facility is Potawatomi Bingo Casino.
-Located in the Menomonee Valley just south of downtown Milwaukee, it offers guests an array of gaming options, including blackjack, craps, roulette, Let-It-Ride bonus poker, bingo and over 1500 slot machines.
+Wisconsin's largest gaming facility is Potawatomi Casino & Resort.
+Located in the Menomonee Valley just south of downtown Milwaukee, it offers guests an array of gaming options, including blackjack, craps, roulette, Let-It-Ride bonus poker, bingo and over 2500 slot machines.
 There are even special non-smoking areas for slots and bingo.
 Music lovers flock to the casino’s Northern Lights Theater, an intimate 550-seat setting for big-name entertainment.
 Northern Lights also opens for major football games, often with ex-Packer players on hand.
 Sports fans also congregate in The Fire Pit Sports Bar & Grill, which is modeled on a Vegas-style sports book.
 A variety of dining options are available, including an international buffet, snack bar and the gourmet Dream Dance Steak restaurant (winner of the Wine Spectator Award of Excellence and AAA’s Four Diamond award).
 Guests can stay at the 19-story, 381 room hotel.

 Visitors to Northeastern Wisconsin can also try their luck at the Menominee Casino in Keshena and the Mohican North Star Casino in Bowler.
 Like many of the state’s casino’s, North Star is also renowned for its entertainment lineup, which has included the likes of BB King and Tom Jones.

 Like St. Croix, the Lake of the Torches Resort Casino attracts snowmobilers and outdoor sports enthusiasts as well as gamblers.
 It is located in the Lac du Flambeau reservation on a chain of 10 lakes famous for muskie and walleye fishing.
 It is also offers bingo for the hearing and visually impaired.

-The crowd at Legendary Watersin Red Cliff includes many non-gamblers who’ve come to see the full wall mural painted by Rita VanderVanter.
+The crowd at Legendary Waters in Red Cliff includes many non-gamblers who’ve come to see the full wall mural painted by Rita VanderVanter.
 This huge mural depicts traditional Native American scenes, including seasonal activities and pow-wows.